turgu1/maison/Readme.md

 }
 ```

-This piece of code won't do much at the user application level, but it will set the scene to the automation of exchanges with a MQTT message broker, sending startup/watchdog messages, answering information requests, changes of configuration, completly automated through Maison framework.
+This piece of code won't do much at the user application level, but it will set the scene to the automation of exchanges with a MQTT message broker, sending startup/watchdog messages, answering information requests, changes of configuration, completely automated through Maison framework.

 Here is a more complete example of code to be used to initialize the framework with optional features and integrate it in the loop() function.
 It shows both option parameters, calls to the framework with message callback and finite state machine functions: